-We start from the fact that our information set is composed of n variables, Xit|vjQ, where i=1,…,n identifies the individual series and t=1,…,Tvj denotes the time, which varies between series vj according to its publication schedule; this differences among indicator releases produce a problem known in the literature as jagged edges or ragged edges.
-In this sense, the first forecasts offered by the Nowcasting (at the beginning of the reference quarter) are made with missing observations at the end (edges) of the series.
+We start from the fact that our information set is composed of n variables, Xit|vjQ, where i=1,…,n identifies the individual series and t=1,…,Tvj denotes the time, which varies between series vj according to its publication schedule; the differences among the publications schedules of the indicators produces a problem known in the literature as jagged edges or ragged edges.
+In this sense, the first forecasts offered by nowcasting (at the beginning of the reference quarter) are made with missing observations from the end (edges) of the series.

-The nowcast is calculated as the expected value of GDP conditioned on the available information and the underlying model, M, under which conditional expectation is calculated:
+The nowcast is calculated as the expected value of GDP given the available information and the underlying model, M, under which a conditional expectation is calculated:

 ytQ=EytQ|XvjQ;M

-Regularly, it is used a linear model where the regressors are the variables of the information set (or the factors) and the dependent variable is the quarterly GDP growth.
+Usually, a linear model is used, where the regressors are the variables of the information set (or the factors) and the dependent variable is quarterly GDP growth.
 The uncertainty (variance) associated with this projection is:

 Vyt|vjQ=Eyt|vjQ-ytQ2|XvjQ;M